-A popular word with the younger crowd for when someone hits the right notes, wears the perfect dress or masters the smokey eye.
+For just a minute, this was a popular word with the younger crowd.
+I heard it used when someone hit the right notes, wore the perfect dress or mastered the smokey eye.

 However, before pop culture, Slay also meant: to kill, murder, put to death, cut down, cut to pieces, slaughter, shoot down, gun down, mow down, eliminate, annihilate…

 In the song, Though You Slay Me, by Shane and Shane, it’s definitely referring to the latter.

-Have any of you ever felt like this…as you wept, pleaded, or as your heart actually broke in half?
+Have any of you ever felt like as you wept or pleaded that your heart actually broke in half?

 It takes me to the imagery of Jesus in the garden of Gethsemane…as He was in deep anguish, asking if this cup of suffering could be taken from Him.